jackbullen/Learn-Metal/README.md

 ## Sample 3: Animate Rendering

-The `03-animation` builds on the previous sample by adding an animation to spin the triangle.
+`03-animation` adds an animation to spin the triangle.

-To accomplish this, the sample passes a value specifying a rotation angle to the vertex shader.
-The shader uses this angle to construct a rotation matrix, which transforms the vertices in the vertex stage.

-Unlike the vertex data that defines the primitive's vertex positions and colors, the animation consists of a single value that is constant (i.e. *uniform*) across all vertices processed.

-To provide this data, the sample defines the `FrameData` structure that contains a single `float` variable.
+A rotation angle is passed to the vertex shader and rotates the vertices.

 ``` c++
 struct FrameData